-You should look this guy up because his credits are ridiculous he has won Grammys and other awards.
-He has worked with Bruce Springsteen, The National and all of Interpol’s records and I think he did Young Americans by David Bowie.
-We came across him because after the mixing we had a think who we wanted to master the record, so we looked through our record collections.
-Me and Adam saw this guys name kept cropping up on a lot of records that we liked and owned, and we said, “Yeah, it’s got to be this guy.”
+You should look this guy up because his credits are ridiculous; he has won Grammys and other awards.
+He has worked with Bruce Springsteen, The National, and all Interpol's records, and I think he did Young Americans by David Bowie.
+We came across him because after the mixing, we had a think about who we wanted to master the record, so we looked through our record collections.
+Me and Adam saw this guys name kept cropping up on a lot of records that we liked and owned, and we said, "Yeah, it's got to be this guy."

 Was there a particular song on the album when you were recording that made you realise you were on the right path?

-AK: We recorded them in order because we recorded a lot of it live believe it or not.
+AK: We recorded them in order because we recorded a lot of it live, believe it or not.
 We recorded the drums, bass guitar and the guitars all live because when we did that live EP, we liked the feeling of doing it live.
 There was a nice energy of the four of us being in a room together.
-We put our amps in separate rooms and so on, so the quality of the recording was intact.
+We put our amps in separate rooms and so on, so the recording quality was intact.

 We had been very meticulous how we broke each song down and built it back up again.
-In the past, we had not rushed into the studio, but we had maybe done things on the fly when we were in there whereas this time we had been a lot more exact with it.
+We had not rushed into the studio in the past, but we had maybe done things on the fly when we were in there, whereas this time, we had been a lot more exact with it.
 We knew all the parts that we wanted to add on, and we knew what the backing vocals needed to be and what keyboards and additional guitars were required to go on.
-So by the time, we went into the studio, we were seriously well drilled with it like military precision.
+So by the time we went into the studio, we were seriously well drilled with it like military precision.

 It's great for fans that the band are still going ahead with the release of Architecture.
 In contrast, some other bands/artists have decided to put back their album releases due to the current Covid-19 lockdown.
 Why did you choose to go ahead with the original release date?